INTRODUCTION

 In-Depth Ingredient Analysis

-Typical ingredients of Greek yogurt and regular yogurt include milk, bacterial culture, and sometimes additives such as sugar, flavorings, and thickeners.
-Analyzing the ingredients of two representative products, Chobani Greek Yogurt and Yoplait Regular Yogurt, reveals that Chobani contains only milk, bacterial culture, and live and active cultures, while Yoplait contains milk, sugar, corn syrup, and artificial flavorings.
-The most relevant ingredients to analyze are the types of sugar and additives used, as these can greatly impact the nutritional value of the yogurt.
+Typical ingredients of Greek yogurt and regular yogurt include milk, bacterial cultures, and sometimes additives like sugar, flavorings, or thickeners.
+Analyzing the ingredients of two representative products, Fage Greek Yogurt and Dannon Regular Yogurt, reveals that Fage contains milk, bacterial cultures, and no added sugars, while Dannon contains milk, bacterial cultures, sugar, and natural flavorings.
+The most relevant ingredients to analyze are the types of milk used, the bacterial cultures, and any added sugars or flavorings.

 Additives and Controversial Substances